lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   the fragment sender MUST send a SCHC ACK REQ with the W field corresponding to the last window and it MUST increment the Attempts counter
-- otherwise the fragment sender MUST send a SCHC Sender-Abort and it MUST release all resource associated with this SCHC Packet.
+- otherwise the fragment sender MUST send a SCHC Sender-Abort and it MAY exit with an error condition.

 On receiving a SCHC ACK,

 - if the W field in the SCHC ACK corresponds to the last window of the SCHC Packet,

-  * if the C bit is set, the sender MAY release all resource associated with this SCHC Packet and MAY exit successfully
+  * if the C bit is set, the sender MAY exit successfully
   * otherwise,

     - if the SCHC ACK shows no missing tile at the receiver, the sender

       * MUST send a SCHC Sender-Abort
-      * MUST release all resource associated with this SCHC Packet
       * MAY exit with an error condition

     - otherwise